Vonage-Community/sample-voice-php-phone-menu/README.md

-# Basic Phone Menu using PHP and the Nexmo Voice API
+# Basic Phone Menu using PHP and the Vonage Voice API

-This app uses the Nexmo Voice API to demonstrate an interactive order status phone menu.
+This app uses the Vonage Voice API to demonstrate an interactive order status phone menu.

 * Callers can search for orders by order ID.
 * If the caller's number is found, they can get the status of their latest order.